superkkt/cherry/README.md

 # Cherry

 Cherry is an OpenFlow controller written in Go that supports OpenFlow 1.0 and 1.3 protocols.
+This project is not designed for general purpose, instead it focuses on SDN (Software-Defined Networking) for an IT service provider.

 ## Features

 * Supports OpenFlow 1.0 and 1.3 protocols
 * Focuses on compatibility with commercial OpenFlow-enabled switches
 * Supports network topology that has loops in it
-* Provides several northbound applications: ProxyARP, L2Switch, Router, Firewall (in progress), Loadbalancer (in progress), etc.
+* Provides several northbound applications: ProxyARP, L2Switch, Floating-IP, etc.
 * Provides simple plugin system for northbound applications

-## Tested OpenFlow Switches
+## Supported OpenFlow Switches

 * Dell Force10 S4810
-* HP 2920G
+* Dell Force10 S3048-ON

 ## Requirements